stcorp/harp/doc/python.rst

    Ingest a product of a type supported by HARP.

+   If the filename argument is a list of filenames or a globbing (glob.glob()) pattern then the harp.ingest_product() function will be called on each individual file and the result of harp.concatenate() on the ingested products will be returned.

-   :param str filename: Filename of the product to ingest.
+   :param str filename: Filename, list of filenames or file pattern of the
+                       product(s) to ingest
    :param str operations: Actions to apply as part of the ingestion; should be
                        specified as a semi-colon separated string of operations.
    :param str options: Ingestion module specific options; should be specified as